Black Bean Pumpkin Burgers

 - ½ teaspoon chili powder

 - 6 whole grain burger buns

 - Toppings of choice: sliced or mashed avocado, lettuce, tomato, red onion and/or sprouts

 - Add black beans, quinoa, pepitas and garlic into a food processor and pulse a couple times.
 The beans should be broken up but there should still be some small chunks.
 Don’t over process, as you want your bean burgers to be a little chunky.

-- Transfer the bean mixture into large bowl and stir in all remaining ingredients and form into five to six patties.
+- Transfer the bean mixture into a large bowl and stir in all remaining ingredients.

 - Heat a skillet on medium, spray non-stick spray and add the patties, cook each side until browned, about 6-7 minutes total.